meshmixer/mm-api/README.md

 # Autodesk Meshmixer API  (mm-api)
-v0.3 December 2015
+v0.0 2016
-copyright (c) 2014-2015 Autodesk Corporation    http://www.autodesk.com
+copyright (c) 2014-2016 Autodesk Corporation    http://www.autodesk.com
 contact:   Ryan.Schmidt@Autodesk.com       http://autodeskresearch.com/people/ryanschmidt
 See LICENSE file for license information

-**WARNING** This API distribution is compatible with meshmixer 2.9 and 32-bit Python 2.7.
+**WARNING** This API distribution is compatible with meshmixer 3.0 and 32-bit Python 2.7.
 It may not work with previous or later versions of meshmixer or Python.

 Do you have the latest code?
 Sync here: https://github.com/meshmixer/mm-api

-CAUTION!
-CHANGES LIKELY!
 ===================================================
 The Meshmixer API is under active development, and it is likely that non-backwards-compatible changes will occur.